fhiso/legacy-format/dates.md

 {.example}  The French Republican *calendar* has twelve months named Vendémiaire, Brumaire, Frimaire, Nivôse, Pluviôse, Ventôse, Germinal, Floréal, Prairial, Messidor, Thermidor and Fructidor.
-If ELF, as described in {§french}, these are abbreviated `VEND`, `BRUM`, `FRIM`, `NIVO`, `PLUV`, `VENT`, `GERM`, `FLOR`, `PRAI`, `MESS`, `THER` and `FRUC`.
+In ELF, as described in {§french}, these are abbreviated `VEND`, `BRUM`, `FRIM`, `NIVO`, `PLUV`, `VENT`, `GERM`, `FLOR`, `PRAI`, `MESS`, `THER` and `FRUC`.
 In addition, each year had five or six consecutive intercalary